TheHugeManatee/dockerized-ml-setup/README.md

     ```
     **Note**: seemingly, the `runtime` option only works with `version: '2.3'`, **NOT** with `version: '3'`.

-To work on my project and code/train, run `docker-compose up`, then copy the url from the console window into the browser on the host system to start using jupyter.
+To work on my project and code/train, I run `docker-compose up`, then copy the url from the console window into the browser on the host system to start using jupyter.
+For non-jupyter files I tend to work on the source files on the host directly.

 ## For more convenience: